shikiinai/worlds/content/Anamnesis/index.md

 # Characters
 Currently there are two main groups of characters, the Keres and people under Morpheus.
 ## Keres
 The Keres project refers to a group of people living in the Egg, a suspended ovular building where Darian is researching self-sufficient ecosystems.
-Each Ker is given a codename (or project name, depending on who you ask), which is used mostly when talking about them in public as the Keres project considered level 2 clearance information.
+Each Ker is given a codename (or project name, depending on who you ask), which is used mostly when talking about them in public as the Keres project is considered level 2 clearance information.
 With higher clearance that basically consists of Darian, Pinky, Teach, and a couple more researchers, the experiment expands in scope to include observation of each Ker and their potential superpowers.

 | Ker     | Codename | Notes                                                                             |
 | ------- | -------- | :-------------------------------------------------------------------------------- |